ezeeworld/B4S-Android-SDK/README.md

 ### Push messaging

-To enable support for push messages via the Google Cloud Messaging and B4S servers, call set on the `B4SSettings` instance returned by `B4SSettings.init()` (or use `B4SSettings.getInstance()`).
+To enable support for push messages via the Google Cloud Messaging and B4S servers, call set on the `B4SSettings` instance returned by `B4SSettings.init()` (or use `B4SSettings.get()`).
 By supplying the GCM Sender ID this way, push messaging support will be enabled.
-While the token registration is fully managed, you need to call this every time (typically in your `Application` object, right after `init()`).
+While the token registration is fully managed, you do need to call this every time (typically in your `Application` object, right after `init()`).

 You can retrieve the required Sender ID from the [Google Developer Console](https://console.developers.google.com/).
 You also need to note the Server API Key and (let us) register it in the B4S backoffice.